Bonfida/solana-name-service-guide/sns-book/src/domain-name/registration.md

 - Space (between 1kb and 10kb)
 - The public key of the buyer

+Domain names can be registered with the following tokens: USDC, USDT, wSOL, FIDA, mSOL, BONK and BAT.

+> **Note:** The registration instruction does not support native SOL but wrapped SOL

 ## SDK

 Unregistered domains can be registered using the SDK `@bonfida/spl-name-service` with the following instructions: